 As well as the harbour itself, the area is home to a small cave, a pebble beach, and some interesting rock formations which are fun to explore.

-Ballintoy Harbour was also used for a number of Game of Thrones scenes of course, and given how picturesque the harbour is, it’s not hard to see why.
+Ballintoy Harbour was also used for a number of Game of Thrones scenes, and given how picturesque the harbour is, it’s not hard to see why.
 It was predominantly used as the filming location of scenes from the Iron Islands.

-In the next episode of the season, we see Theon baptised in the name of the Drowned God, a scene which takes place on the beach area by the harbour.
-In episode 5 of season 2, the harbour is again used as Lordsport Harbour, and is where Theon is given a crew, none of whom respect him.
+In the next episode of the season, Episode 3, we see Theon baptised in the name of the Drowned God, a scene which takes place on the beach area by the harbour (filmed 19 August 2011).
+In Episode 5 of Season 2, the harbour is again used as Lordsport Harbour, and is where Theon is given a crew, none of whom respect him (filmed 22 August 2011).

 In episode 2 of Season 4, this same beach is used as a Dragonstone location, in the scene where Melisandre burns those bannerman who have refused to stop worshipping the original seven gods.